Learn how to survive a plane crash by preparing before boarding, staying alert, and following these safety and preparedness tips!

-The Federal Aviation Administration’s position is there’s no safest seat.
-The FAA also concluded in a 2005 report there’s no evidence anyone carrier is any safer than the next [source: FAA].
+The Federal Aviation Administration’s position is that there's no safest seat.
+The FAA also concluded in a 2005 report that there’s no evidence any carrier is any safer than the next [source: FAA].

 The 5 Row Rule

-www.Foxnomad.com states Ben Sherman, the author of The Survivors Guide: The Secrets and Science That Could Save Your Life research shows that passengers usually move an average of 5 rows before they can get off a burning aircraft.
+www.Foxnomad.com states Ben Sherman, the author of The Survivors Guide: The Secrets and Science That Could Save Your Life, shows that passengers usually move an average of 5 rows before they can get off a burning aircraft.